 Invest in Yourself

 Save your refund and earn a little more.
-A CD gives you the flexibility to tuck away your money for a term that works for you.
+A certificate of deposit (CD) gives you the flexibility to tuck away your money for a term that works for you.
 If you're planning to make a big purchase in a few years, this could be the perfect place to start saving.

 Build Up Your Emergency Fund